-13.1 Ten passes per car will be issued with pit lane and garage access of which three passes will give access to the signalling area.
+13.1 Ten passes per car will be issued with pit lane and garage access.

 14) INSTRUCTIONS AND COMMUNICATIONS TO COMPETITORS

 - 14.1 The stewards or race director may give instructions to competitors by means of special circulars in accordance with the Code.
 These circulars will be distributed to all competitors who must acknowledge receipt. - 14.2 All classifications and results of practice and the race, as well as all decisions issued by the officials, will be posted on the official notice board situated on the ground floor of the Race Control Tower. - 14.3 Any decision or communication concerning a particular competitor should be communicated to him forthwith in writing within 25 minutes of such decision and receipt must be acknowledged.